zachvalenta/jvns.ca/source/_posts/2014-11-17-fun-with-machine-learning-logistic-regression.markdown

 You can see that there's a separation between the `True` and `False` data, but a lot of it is mixed up together.
-This is because that there were a lot of points that had a probabilty of ~50% of being `True`.
+This is because that there were a lot of points that had a probability of ~50% of being `True`.

 You can also imagine having much better separation between the data, like this: